New California Ethics Opinion Addresses Whether There Is Duty To Disclose Ethics Consultation to Clients

 Finally, the Fifth Circuit analyzed whether the TSA creates an exception to immunity for liability to non-clients.
 Under Texas law, statutes that purportedly create liability unknown to the common law must be strictly construed.
 The Fifth Circuit found that the TSA contains no explicit abrogation of immunity.
 Although the Texas Supreme Court has held that the TSA should be “given the widest possible scope,” the Texas courts of appeal have applied immunity to bar claims under the similar Texas Deceptive Trade Practices Act.
 921 F.3d at 508.
 Further, there is no indication that the “purposes of the TSA [would be] impeded if attorneys are immunized while they work within the scope of their representation of clients.”
 Id.
 Therefore, the TSA does not provide an exception to the general rule of attorney immunity to non-clients.

 The Fifth Circuit declined to broaden the exceptions to the Texas rule of attorney immunity with respect to liability to non-clients in the non-litigation context, for criminal acts, or for violations of the Texas Securities Act.
 Therefore, the law firm that employed an attorney who allegedly may have participated and aided a fraudulent Ponzi scheme was not liable to non-client victims of the scheme.

-For more information on Ethics and Professional Responsibility, see ATTORNEYS’ LEGAL LIABILITY — 2018 EDITION.
+For more information about ethics and professional responsibility, see ATTORNEYS’ LEGAL LIABILITY — 2018 EDITION.
 Online Library subscribers can view it for free by clicking here.
 If you don’t currently subscribe to the Online Library, visit www.iicle.com/subscriptions.